 (c) Nikon - from 105mm user manual, TTL Compensation values

-Using the micro 105mm in non macro applications is fine - when compared to the 105mm f/2.5 AI-S which at f/4 is incredibly sharp but the macro lens appears significantly better.
-At macro distances, even wide open, resolution and sharpness is already very good with perhaps some CA/fringing.
+Using the micro 105mm in non macro applications (ie portrait) is fine - when compared to the 105mm f/2.5 AI-S at f/4 (which is incredibly sharp at f/4) the macro lens does a reasonable job with more micro-contrast and feels clinical and I think I'd prefer the f/2.5 AI-S. At macro or near distances, even wide open, resolution and sharpness is already very good with perhaps some CA/fringing.

 centre crop, near MFD, f/4